subins2000/p2pt/README.md

 * JSON messaging system
 * Send & Respond to messages in a chain using Promise

+## MITM warnings

+- **ensure** you use trusted trackerAnnounceURLs/keep the communication encrypted by some other means, notorius entities could put deceptive trackerAnnounceURL's and read the data that goes through

 ## How Does It Work ?

 The [amazing WebTorrent](https://webtorrent.io/) library created a new kind of Torrent Trackers called "WebSocket Trackers" also known as "WebTorrent Trackers".
 Some torrent clients can use these new trackers to share files.